William Augustus Hazel: Tuskegee Institute, Howard University, and Frederick Douglass National Historic Site

+Later life

 In 1924, Hazel moved to 1724 Christian Street in south Philadelphia, living only two blocks from Black architect Julian Francis Abele.
 He remained there until 1927, when his health started failing and he moved to the Cardinal Gibbons Institute in Ridge, Maryland to join his family.
 Hazel died of a heart attack on February 13, 1929, and was buried in Cambridge Family Cemetery in Cambridge, Massachusetts.

 Hazel's profile was included in the biographical dictionary African American Architects: A Biographical Dictionary, 1865–1945 (2004).